 Duquesne University Department of Public Safety collects fire statistics of any fire that occurred in an on-campus Living/Learning Center.
 The statistics are also published in the Annual Security and Fire Safety Report.

 To encourage the prompt reporting of all crimes, it is University policy to honor the requests of witnesses and victims who wish to keep their identity confidential.
-The purpose of an anonymous report is to take some steps to ensure the future safety of the reporting person and others while protecting her/his identity.
+The purpose of a confidential report is to take some steps to ensure the future safety of the reporting person and others while protecting her/his identity.
 The University can use such information to keep accurate records about the number of incidents, look for patterns concerning location or methods of operation, and alert the campus community to potential danger.
-If a victim wishes to file an anonymous report, they may contact those that are designated as Campus Security Officials.
+If a victim wishes to file a confidential report, they may contact those that are designated as Campus Security Authorities.

 - Affirmative Action Officer

 - Counselors within the University Counseling Center